5.3 Introduction to Subsidized Permanent Custody

 Introduction

-Beneficiaries are children who receive foster care maintainence payments for at least six (6) months, while living in the home of a prospective caregiver who is certified or approved as meeting the certification requirements as a foster family.
+Beneficiaries are children who receive foster care maintenance payments for at least six (6) months, while living in the home of a prospective caregiver who is certified or approved as meeting the certification requirements as a foster family.

 The agency must determine the following: